macshaughnessy3/QuickenCryptoPriceUpdater/README.md

 `endDate`: The end date for the range of history to be imported.
 Must be in the form: "YYYY-MM-DD".
 (If the start date = end date 1 day is imported)

+## Before you run!!!

+Do not switch windows once the program begins.
+You can move your cursor but do not click or interact with anything the Quicken Security Window will close when the script finishes.
+Additionally, importing multiple coins or large ranges spaning years the script my take multiple minutes, to update a single day should take roughly a 30 seconds for 5 coins.

-##### Use at your own risk as Quicken is subject to change their interface the Apple Script interacts with.
+##### Use at your own risk as Quicken is subject to change their interface potentially breaking the Apple Script.